Vyral/base-template/_posts/2021-09-15-how-can-feng-shui-quickly-change-your-life--the-value-of-your-home.md

 tags:
   - Real Estate
   - Home Seller Tips
-excerpt: Myrna Brown explains how feng shui can improve your home’s curb appeal.
+excerpt: How to avoid bad energy, improve your life and the value of your home.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Eric+Mortimer/Videos/How+Can+Feng+Shui+Be+Applied+to+Your+Home%2527s+Curb+Appeal%253F.mp4
 pullquote: When you change your space, you can change your life.